devonproudfoot/bitcurator_scripts/README.md

 # bitcurator_scripts

+#### Scripts
-Run create_accessions.sh to automatically create folders for the media that is being transferred.
+create_accessions.sh - Enter the accession numer and unique identifier to automatically create folders for the media being transferred
+*TO-DO*
-  TO-DO - Move photograph of media, create logs
+- Move photograph of media
+- create logs